sindhujas-dev/sindhujas-dev/README.md

 - I was recently selected to participate in the Break Through Tech AI program, where I’m gaining hands-on experience with machine learning and AI concepts covering the full ML pipeline — from data preprocessing and model evaluation to deep learning and neural networks.
 It’s been an incredible opportunity to connect with my peers and apply what I’m learning through engaging labs and projects!

 💼 Software Engineering Intern @ [NuCulture](https://www.nuculture.us/)
-- I'm grateful to be gaining hands-on experience in software development and AI this summer at NuCulture.
+- I'm grateful to be gaining hands-on experience in software development and AI this summer at NuCulture!
 My work at the company involves implementing machine learning models, LLM-based rules, and AI-driven classification systems to support the company's accounting platform and help deliver web applications to clients.

 🎨 Yarn Color Recommendation System (Personal ML Project)
 - As I continue developing my skills in ML and AI, I've started a mini personal project to build a computer vision model that analyzes yarn images and recommends similar color palettes for crocheters.
 By combining image preprocessing technqieus with KMeans clustering, the system will identify dominant colors and generate palette suggestions for specific crochet projects.
 Check out my progress [here!](https://github.com/sindhujas-dev/yarn-color-recommender)